How To Manage Your Bankroll

 What is a “bankroll”?

 A bankroll is money that you can set aside and invest for betting purposes only.
-Please only invest what you can afford.
+Only invest an amount you can afford and that doesn’t affect your other bills/finances.

 What are “units”?

-Units are a simple way of measuring the size of a bet, used by professional gamblers.
+Units are a simple way of measuring the size of a bet, used by pro bettors.
 1 unit = 1% of your bankroll.
 So if you have a bankroll of $10,000, a 1 unit bet would be $100, a 5 unit bet would be $500, and so on.

 Compound Interest and how it works